Skip to main content

 Arguments:

-• timestamp int - Timestamp in milliseconds.
+• timestamp int - Timestamp in millis.
 If time less than stream start time, then all stream data will be deleted.

 Returns: